Canada

 (1 votes)

-Guests have reported feeling cold spots and experiencing the sensation of being watched.
-Some have claimed to see shadowy figures in their rooms.
+Guests have reported hearing unexplained noises and feeling cold spots in certain areas of the hotel.
+Some have claimed to see shadowy figures in the hallways.

 🎃 How scary does this look?